dburger/gocoll/README.md

 # golang collections

-Repository for investigating the writing of simple golang generic collections.
+Repository for investigating the writing of simple golang collections and collection helpers.